How the late jazz great Charles Mingus is being remembered 100 years later

 Charles Mingus suffered from Lou Gherig's disease in the 1970s.
 He died at the age of 56 in 1979.
 His ashes were scattered in the Ganges River.

-In New York this weekend, the Charles Mingus Centennial Celebration will take place at Lincoln Center - which says that it will blend "swinging hard bop, Afro-Latin grooves, and deeply felt blues."
+In New York this weekend, the Charles Mingus Centennial Celebration will take place at Jazz at Lincoln Center - which says that it will blend "swinging hard bop, Afro-Latin grooves, and deeply felt blues."